 Why Do You Need a VPN in Singapore?

-Singapore’s internet freedom remained stable in 2018, with Freedom House assessing it as “partly free.”
-Several legislative initiatives over the past year have the potential to adversely affect internet freedom in the country.
+In 2021, Freedom House assessed Singapore’s internet as “partly free.”
+Several legislative initiatives over the past years have the potential to adversely affect internet freedom in the country.

 Singapore’s Public Order and Safety Act drastically restricts online media and freedom of expression during “serious incidents.”
 Such incidents can include anything from terrorist attacks to peaceful sit-down protests.
 Punishment for violating a ban can result in up to two years in prison and a fine of SGD 20,000 (USD $15,200).